 - The cheese doesn’t need to melt.
 It’s optional and you can skip the last step also.

 - For the fries instead of Julienne cut, you can go for wedges too.

 - Instead of chopping the mushrooms you can go for whole ones too.

 French Fries – No one can eat just one :-) I love both potato and sweet potato fries.
-This is one of the perfect side for Burgers.
-Be it Burger king or McD or In and Out, when you order burger you get fries as a side.
+This is one of the perfect sides for Burgers.
+Be it Burger King or McD or In and Out, when you order the burger you get fries as a side.
 For the today’s international combo I am going with baked fries and burger instead of regular fried fries.